nvmcr/DataScience_HandBook/Machine_Learning/README.md

 ### Batch vs Online Learning
 In batch learning, the system must be trained using all the available data.
 This will generally take a lot of time and computing resources, so it is typically done offline.
-First the system is trained, and then it is launched into production and runs without learning anymore; it just applies what it has learned.
+First, the system is trained, and then it is launched into production and runs without learning anymore; it just applies what it has learned.
 This is called offline learning.

-In online learning, you train the system incrementally by feeding it data instances sequentially, either individually or by small groups called mini-batches.
+In online learning, you train the system incrementally by feeding it data instances sequentially, either individually or in small groups called mini-batches.
 Each learning step is fast and cheap, so the system can learn about new data on the fly, as it arrives.
 One important parameter of online learning systems is how fast they should adapt to changing data: this is called the learning rate.
 If you set a high learning rate, then your system will rapidly adapt to new data, but it will also tend to quickly forget the old